 1. Mormons Believe in Eternal Marriage

 A portion of that statistic is no doubt a result of the type of faithful people who marry in an LDS temple.
-Another reason is that those who marry in a Mormon temple believe that the marriage is respected by God after death–not only “to death do you part.”
-So when Mormon couples hit rough patches, they work out the problems between them rather than looking for an “out.”
+Another reason is that those who marry in a temple believe that the marriage is respected by God after death–not only “to death do you part.”
+So when latter-day saint couples hit rough patches, they work out the problems between them rather than looking for an “out.”

 Exceptions are many, but statistics show that Mormon families are happy, healthy, and do their best to be good parents.